Early Years Foundation Stage

 “The quality of teaching for children in the Early Years Foundation Stage is consistently outstanding.”
 OFSTED 2014

 Our vision for EYFS at St Mary’s School is to inspire, engage and enthuse our pupils to be active learners every day.
 Our children in EYFS learn in a stimulating environment with high quality provision areas inside and outdoors.
-This includes our construction area, sand and water area, mud kitchen, home corner and the creative table, pattern making, and many more which are enhanced on a daily basis.
-Through exciting provision the highest quality Early Years experience is delivered by establishing a firm foundation on which to build future academic, enterprising, social and emotional successes focusing particularly on well being and attitudes to learning.
+Our EYFS curriculum is developed with clear end points that are the foundations to the National curriculum.
+Our whole school curriculum is from EYFS to Year 6 that is sequenced for practitioners to know what fundamental components are required for the next stage in our pupils education.
+Through exciting provision the highest quality Early Years experience is delivered by establishing a firm foundation on which to build future academic, enterprising, social and emotional successes focusing particularly on well being, attitudes to learning, vocabulary and early reading.
 High aspirations are instilled in our pupils from a very early age and pupils self belief and ownership of learning allow them to take risk and develop resilience on a daily basis.

 Our Learning Approach

-In our EYFS class we follow the children’s interests on a daily basis through our play based curriculum.
+In our EYFS class we follow the children’s interests on a daily basis around our themes.
 Our highly effective practitioners work with the children in the environment to encourage the pupils to explore and investigate problems, to ensure the best outcomes for all pupils.
-Their excellent knowledge of the Early Years Curriculum allows them to support pupils progress during play, allowing each child to have ownership of their learning.
-At St Mary’s we believe the adults role is to facilitate opportunities for pupils to learn through sensitive interactions.
-By responding to pupils needs in this way, pupils see their play as meaningful and being valued by adults.
-This empowers our early learners to develop by leading their own play, and at St Mary’s this won't be adult led with limited predetermined outcomes.
+Their excellent knowledge of the Early Years Curriculum allows them to support pupils progress, allowing each child to have ownership of their learning.
+At St Mary’s we believe the adults role is to facilitate opportunities for pupils to learn through sensitive interactions with clearly deliberately planned end points.
+By responding to pupils needs in this way, pupils see their learning as meaningful and being valued by adults.

 Mathematics in Early Years at St Mary’s is based around the Early Years Mastery approach to Mathematics.
 Each week our teaching will be based around a number.
 The pupils will investigate and explore the 'Twoness of 2.'
 This is through a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
 Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key here.